 About the Working Group For New TB Vaccines

 The Working Group on New TB Vaccines (WGNV) was established in 2001.
 It is one of the nine Working Groups of the Stop TB Partnership.
-Its purpose is to facilitate the development of new, more effective TB vaccines through collaboration, cooperation, and consensus; and to support the objectives for TB vaccine R&D in the Global Plan to End TB 2016-2020.
+Its purpose is to facilitate the development of new, more effective TB vaccines through collaboration, cooperation, and consensus; and to support the objectives for TB vaccine R&D in the Global Plan to End TB.

-The WGNV is an informal network of stakeholders engaged in all aspects of TB vaccine R&D and from all constituencies, including academics, product developers, clinicians, advocates, and affected communities.
+The WGNV is an informal network of stakeholders engaged in all aspects of TB vaccine R&D and from all constituencies, including academics, product developers, clinicians, advocates, funders, policymakers, and affected communities.
 Membership is open to anyone who is interested in being engaged and involved in TB vaccine R&D.

 The WGNV plays a unique role as a network of stakeholders who support the goal of developing new TB vaccines.
-It provides a forum for dialogue on issues relevant to research, development and advocacy for new TB vaccines; facilitates coordinated activities to support the objectives and milestones outlined in the Global Plan to End TB; convenes stakeholders to discuss key issues related to vaccine development; serves as an objective source of information on TB vaccines and vaccine development; and advocates for increased investment in and support for new TB vaccine development.The WGNV has made several contributions to TB vaccine R&D in this role, including:
+It provides a forum for dialogue on issues relevant to research, development and advocacy for new TB vaccines, serves as an objective source of information on TB vaccines and vaccine development, and advocates for increased investment in and support for TB vaccine R&D.

 - Convening the Global Forum on TB Vaccines

 - Developing the vaccines section of the Global Plan to End TB through an inclusive process with stakeholders

 - Representing the TB vaccine research community at meetings and international events